 Vision: Linking leaders to work in unity for the Transformation of NM Bay.

-Mission: To reform the sectors of NM Bay of church, business, education, government, media & communication, family, sport and arts & entertainment.
+Mission: To reform the sectors of NM Bay of church, business, education and government.

 Prayer Focus: To move in authority and establish God’s rule we need to understand the spiritual warfare involved in each sector in NM Bay.
 To move in obedience to God and in the power of God’s spirit, in the opposite spirit of the usurping spirit.

 Worklife Focus: To encourage church leaders to equip and care for those called to the workplace where they are to be salt and light.

 What makes TCN different?
 The ability to network leaders.

 Networking Strategy: To enhance the combined spiritual power and intellectual capacity of the leadership, in order to motivate them to accept responsibility to bring about radical change in the NM Bay.